At some point along your entrepreneurial journey, you may become interested in searching for business partnerships.

 You may want to start with the International Business Brokers Association, Inc. to find a business broker.
 (A business broker is a professional who assists in the selling and buying of a business.)

 If you're going to become somebody's partner, a business broker might be an appropriate path for you.
 (Especially if this is a complicated arrangement, and you're investing serious money that's going into the company.)
-You can find one by going to a search engine and typing in your city or state and “business broker."

 That said, this is a strategy for businesses with plenty of cash on hand to spare: You may have to pay thousands of dollars to retain a business broker's services.